curv3d/curv/docs/Theory.rst

 I'd love to have a convolution operator.
 There are lots of academic papers on convolution as an F-Rep operation.
+But I have no code for an SDF system yet.

-However, if you use numerical methods then it is slow, so many people use symbolic algebra to convolve the F-Rep equation of a shape, which would have to be done using a tool like Mathematica, outside of Curv.
+If you use numerical methods then it is (allegedly) slow, so many people use symbolic algebra to convolve the F-Rep equation of a shape, which would have to be done using a tool like Mathematica, outside of Curv.
 The Curv geometry compiler already does a limited amount of symbolic algebra